Fair Integral Network Flows

-Let us turn to the proof of Theorem~\ref{minL}.
-Let $x$ be an $(f,g)$-bounded integer-valued $m$-flow with a minimum number of $g$-saturated $L$-edges.
+\Proof Let $x$ be an $(f,g)$-bounded integer-valued $m$-flow with a minimum number of $g$-saturated $L$-edges.
 Let $X=\{e\in L: x(e)=g(e)\}$, that is, $X$ is the set of $g$-saturated $L$-edges.
-By Lemma~\ref{minmin}, $X$ is a smallest subset of $L$ covering $p$.
+By Lemma~\ref{LMminmin}, $X$ is a smallest subset of $L$ covering $p$.

 Apply Theorem~\ref{kernelminmax} to the digraph $D_{L}=(V,L)$ and to the set-function $p$ defined in \eqref{(pdef)}.
 In this case, $p$ is fully supermodular from which we obtain that